2024129101/2603-ITT440/10% Individual Assignment/NBCS2555A/MOHAMAD AIMAN FAIZ BIN MAZLAN/README.md

 ---

-# ITT440 – Performance Evaluation and Scalability Analysis of HTTP Request Handling Under Concurrent Load Using k6 on a Public API Service

-# Performance Evaluation and Scalability Analysis of HTTP Request Handling Under Concurrent Load Using k6 on a Public API Service
+# Performance Evaluation of HTTP Response Behavior Under Concurrent Load Using K6 on a Public API Service

 ## Student Information